SaltedEggCalamari/dsp_project_audio_classification/README.md

 | 20 | v4 | v3 | logistic regression | 0.64 |
 | 21 | v5 | v3 | logistic regression | 0.65 |

+## Step to reproduce
+To reproduce the results, implement a preprocessing, feature extraction function using the steps as written above along with the logistic regression model for machine learning.

+For the configurable parameters, the version history is written below.

+Follow the version history in accordance with the testing table and the result should be reproduced.

 ## Version history

 ### Preprocessor